ginnyintifa/PTMscape/README.md

 ```

-# 2.Prediction mode choices.
+# 2. Functions

+### Predict PTM events
-### Whole proteome prediction mode.
+#### Whole proteome prediction

 In this mode, it is assumed that user wants to discover all possible PTM sites in proteins of interest.
 Known PTM sites will be mapped to all the proteins.
 Then the whole data will be divided into k folds as specified by the user.
 Each time (k-1) folds of the data will be used as training data to fit a linear SVM model, subsequently the rest one fold of the data will be predicted by the model trained.
 This process is conducted for k times so that each fold of the data will be predicted once by the rest data.
 Finally known PTM sites plus predicted PTM sites (at a specificity level set by the user) will be the positive PTM sites.

-In this mode, user should call the function `predict_on_whole_proteome()`.
+Function `predict_on_whole_proteome()`.
 Input files and parameters will be described in the following sections.

-### Targeted prediction mode.
+#### Targeted prediction

 In this mode, it is assumed that user provides a set of reliable PTM sites and a Fasta file contaning associated protein seqeunces(i.e. User is confident about the positive/negative designation of PTM sites in these protein sequences).
 The aim is to predict PTM events in uncharted proteins sequences with model trained from the reliable set.
 After prediction, the score threshold of positive/negative site will be selected by either refering to the threshold derived from large dataset(provided by `PTMscape` tool) or conducting cross validation within the known data and select the cutoff corresponding to user specified specificity level.

-In this mode, user should call the function `predict_on_targeted_proteome()`.
+Function `predict_on_targeted_proteome()` should be called.
+Input files and parameters will be described in the following sections.

+### PTM crosstalk analysis

+#### Positive crosstalk

+Positive crosstalk in a protein domain is defined as 2 PTMs happening on 2 residues which are near to each other.
+The distance between the two residues can be specified by the user. `PTMscape` takes the mapped files(these files are the output files of the predicting functions) of the two PTM types as input and perform fisher exact test to see if co-occurrence of PTMs are more frequent than expected.

+Function `calculate_tbt_positive_ptms()` should be called.
+Input files and parameters will be described in the following sections.

+#### Negative crosstalk

+Negative crosstalk in a protein domain is defined as 2 PTMs happening on the same residue.
+The two PTM types may compete with each other for the chance of modifying the target site. `PTMscape` takes the mapped files(these files are the output files of the predicting functions) of the two PTM types as input and perform fisher exact test to see if competing  of two PTM events are more frequent than expected.

+Function `calculate_tbt_negative_ptms()` should be called.
 Input files and parameters will be described in the following sections.